 Tonto Bar & Grill is built on a strong foundation that transcends most restaurants’ missions.
 Not only do we take great pride in our food, drinks and service – all of which are consistently outstanding – we also aim to preserve Arizona’s heritage through our cuisine and by sharing the stories of our property’s past.
 We fuse Southwestern and Native American ingredients and present them in a warm, welcoming atmosphere rich in Arizona lore.
 Please read our History page for details on how our property has evolved through the ages.

 Co-owner Eric Flatt grew up on a small ranch in Colorado and stays true to his roots by serving local ingredients, buying from ranchers and creating a warm, rustic atmosphere for Tonto guests.
-Eric has an extensive resume working for five-star resorts, hotels and restaurants in San Francisco and Colorado, where he was a chef and managed the AT&T golf tournament, U.S. Open, Concours d’Elegance and many more world-class events.
+Eric has an extensive resume working for five-star resorts, hotels and restaurants in San Francisco and Colorado.
 He stays ahead of the curve in food trends by going backwards in time, using local desert harvests and all-natural and organic products.